PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 ### When Enrichment Map?

-Enrichment Map is a visualization analysis tool that organizes gene sets into a similarity network.

-- modular: compatible with any statistical test or gene set source
-- integrates data along clusters, gene sets and expression
+Enrichment Map is a visualization analysis tool that organizes gene sets into a similarity network. modular: compatible with any statistical test or gene set source integrates data along clusters, gene sets and expression. limitations - Enriched gene sets with much redundancy is the key advantage

-- limitations
-  - Enriched gene sets with much redundancy is the key advantage

 ## <a href="#practical" name="practical">III.
 Practical</a>